LIPS-scheme/lips/docs/docs/scheme-intro/macros.md

          ,false)))
 ```

-This macro uses `it` variable to hold the testing value that can be used sindie user code:
+This macro uses `it` variable to hold the testing value that can be used inside user code:

 ```scheme
 (let ((alist '((a .
 10) (b .
 20) (c .
 30))))